-A full reconnaissance of the WUI was not in the scope of this plan update, so most proposed treatment units (PTUs) are carried forwards from the 2017 plan and then clipped to the 1-km Eligible WUI or otherwise altered in minor ways.
-Using field notes and satellite imagery, features were removed or boundaries updated to exclude harvested or treated areas, or areas outside the WUI, and aligned to private property, roads, or other mapped features where possible.
+A full reconnaissance of the WUI was not in the scope of this plan update, so most PTUs are carried forwards from the 2017 plan and then clipped to the 1-km eligible WUI or otherwise altered in minor ways.
+PTUs that were completed outside of the 1km WUI or completely inaccessible due to private land were dropped.
+Using field notes and satellite imagery, features were removed or boundaries updated to exclude harvested or treated areas and aligned to private property, roads, or other mapped features where possible.
 PTU boundaries are intended to show the shape, size, and location of strategic WRR areas but are not intended to be usable prescription boundaries.
 Additionally, identifying net-out areas was beyond the scope of this plan.
 Therefore, during any future prescription development it is strongly recommended that contracts allow flexibility for contractors to prescribe differently shaped areas.
-PTUs are summarized in Table 20.

-BC Timber Sales, Canfor, and Kalesnikoff Lumber are the major forest licensees with tenure overlaps in Electoral Area A's WUI.
-Forest harvesting for timber objectives can act as a form of vegetation management.
-Forestry activities affect wildfire risk in the WUI, depending on factors like post-harvest slash clean up, pre-harvest stand hazard, and post-harvest stand structure.
+PTUs are summarized in Table 19 harvest slash clean up, pre-harvest stand hazard, and post-harvest stand structure.
 Harvesting across the AOI has created a heterogenous patchwork of forest stands with different fuel load characteristics.
 Generally, even aged second growth stands with a high loading of ladder fuel from stem exclusion processes present the highest fire threat.
 Selective harvest or commercial thinning may be a good candidate to achieve fuel reduction on a large and socially acceptable scale throughout the area, especially where visual impact is a concern.
 Interagency collaboration (see Section 5.5) will be key to achieving this scale of vegetation management.